Bells Of Ireland, Moluccella laevis (70 days)

 A summer flowering annual, native to Turkey, Syria and the Caucasus.
 In the language of flowers, it represents luck.
-The tiny white flowers are surrounded by apple green calyces, which are persistent.
-The rounded leaves are pale green.
-Fast growing, it will reach 3 feet and spread out with an erect, branching habit.
+Floral spikes are comprised of tiny white flowers surrounded by apple green calyces.
+The rounded leaves are chartreuse green.
+Fast growing; it will reach 3 feet and spread out with an erect, branching habit.
 A member of the mint family, the blooming stems can be cut and used in fresh or dried flower arrangements.
-The domestic plant is self-seeding, prefers full sun and regular water.
-It is unlikely to do well in hot, humid climates.
+Bells of Ireland is self-seeding, prefers full sun and wants regular water.
+Beware of spines!
+FLA.

 BI2: Packet 1 g (~160 seeds) - $3.95

 Cool Season Flowers Collection